John Williams (archbishop of York): Loyalties: Cromwell or King Charles I

 In 1640 the Lords forced the King to release him, and Williams resumed his offices and tried to steer a course between the extreme wings of the Church.
 He showed little pity for either Laud or Strafford, supporting the impeachment of both men.
 In the case of Laud, there is no evidence that he approved of Laud's eventual execution; but it was otherwise with Strafford.
 He fatally weakened Strafford's cause in the House of Lords by arguing successfully that the bishops should absent themselves in cases involving the death penalty, and later specifically urged the King not to spare Strafford's life, arguing that in his public role he was discharged from his private promise to that effect.
 He was re-imprisoned by Parliament in 1641, but was released on bail in 1642 and went to be with the King in Yorkshire, as well as be enthroned as Archbishop of York, a position to which he had been appointed the previous year.

 1646 would see Williams change sides and decide to support the Parliamentarians as evident in the attack on Conwy Castle.
 His stay in Yorkshire was brief, and he spent the last years of his life in his native north Wales, initially supporting the royalist cause, but eventually coming to an accommodation with the local parliamentarian commander in 1646.
 He was deprived of his See by Parliament on 9 October 1646, as episcopacy was abolished for the duration of the Commonwealth and the Protectorate.
 Always on speaking terms with Oliver Cromwell, Williams wrote to him after the attacks on Conwy requesting the return of landowners' goods and that the troops be removed from Conwy as they were eating too much!
 While the request was granted by Cromwell, Williams was viewed by some as a traitor for his actions during the English Civil War.
 Williams had been convinced that the King's cause was lost and consequently negotiated with Parliamentary forces, even participating in the battle at Conwy.
 He was, however, deeply affected by the execution of the monarch in 1649.

 Death and legacy

-Williams died of quinsy in 1650 whilst staying with his kinsfolk, the Wynns of Gwydir, and was buried at the parish church of Llandygai.
+Williams died of quinsy in 1650 at Gloddaeth Hall in Llandudno, held by the Royalist Mostyn family, and was interred at the parish church of Llandygai.
 He had repurchased the family estate, which passed to his nephew Sir Griffith Williams.
 Through his niece Elizabeth Dolben he was the grand-uncle of a later Archbishop of York, John Dolben.

 Details of Williams' Civil War activities in North Wales are contained in Norman Tucker's book Prelate at Arms (Llandudno, 1937).
 He is also the central character in Tucker's fictional work Castle of Care, (London 1937) as well as playing a significant role in one of Tucker's later novels, Restless we roam (London 1950).